Protect Local Control

 Illinois workplaces are 100% smokefree

 All Illinois indoor public places and workplaces, including bars, restaurants, private clubs and gaming facilities, are 100% smokefree as of January 1, 2008.
+The state law built upon the nearly 70 communities that enacted 100% smokefree workplace laws after local control was restored in Illinois in January 2006.
 Read Illinois' law.

 To learn more, visit Smokefree Illinois.